Environmental Seismology – sensing the seismic signals of Earth surface processes

 Environmental seismology heavily relies on high-resolution data.
 Usually, a seismic station collects data from three-component broadband seismometers with recording frequencies of 100 Hz and higher.
 This yields more than one million samples per station and hour and requires efficient software to handle these data.
 However, environmental seismology is mainly a tool for geomorphologists also operating in other analysis fields such as spatial data handling, (climatic/meteorologic) time series manipulation and multivariate statistics.
 Hence, R is the ideal base for this setting as it is easy to learn and yet one of the most powerful and general tools for almost any kind of data (Dietze, 2018).

-THE PACKAGE eseis (CRAN version 0.5.0, current developer version 0.6.0)
+THE PACKAGE eseis (CRAN version 0.8.0, current developer version 0.9.0)

-• Support of sac and mseed files
+• Support of SAC and mseed files, FDSN dataselect support

 • Coherent workflow from input file to event analysis